The Series Has Landed: Broadcast and reception

 Ken Keeler was nominated for an Annie Award for "Outstanding Individual Achievement for Writing in an Animated Television Production" in 1999 for this episode.
 For its original run, the episode had Nielsen ratings of 8.1/14 in homes and 6.8/19 in adults aged 18–49.
 While this was a decrease from the pilot episode, it did still build 5% from its lead in, The Simpsons.
 This was the second episode to air following The Simpsons and the final scheduled to air on Sunday evenings before the show moved to the Tuesday night lineup, where it was expected to suffer in the ratings.
 In 2006 IGN ranked the episode as number 19 in their list of the top 25 episodes of Futurama due to its humor and the effective way in which it portrayed Fry's discovery of the changes in the future.

+In popular culture

+During a scene where Bender is forcibly ejected from the park, he angrily says that he will "build my own theme park, with blackjack, and hookers!
+In fact, forget the park!"
+Later in the episode when Fry and Leela close the Lunar lander behind him, leaving him outside, he repeats the phrasing when declaring he will build his own Lunar lander.
+The "with blackjack and hookers" has since entered into the popular lexicon as a humorous way of referring to the practice of making a competing product, service, or institution due to dissatisfaction with the original.